 Interest is paid quarterly, which is unusual but does not undo the higher rates.
 It's a smaller credit union so there may not be a convenient location near you, but for me it's a place to stash cash so it's never been an issue.

 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Apco Employees Credit Union had $5.78 million in non-current loans and owned real-estate with $225.03 million in equity and loan loss allowances on hand to cover it.
 This gives Apco Employees Credit Union a Texas Ratio of 2.57% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Apco Employees Credit Union held steady from 2.67% as of December 31, 2012 to 2.57% as of December 31, 2013, resulting in a positive change of 3.90%.This indicates that the balance sheet and financial strength for Apco Employees Credit Union has held steady in recent periods.
+The Texas Ratio for Apco Employees Credit Union experienced no significant changes from 2.67% as of December 31, 2012 to 2.57% as of December 31, 2013, resulting in a positive change of 3.90%.This indicates that the balance sheet and financial strength for Apco Employees Credit Union has had no significant changes in recent periods.

 In the past year, Apco Employees Credit Union has increased its total deposits by $109.3 million, resulting in 5.26% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth Apco Employees Credit Union has shown is excellent.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
 Apco Employees Credit Union has $2.42 billion in assets with $225.03 million in equity, resulting in a capitalization level of 9.31%, which is average.